hbctraining/DGE_workshop_salmon_online/lessons/01b_DGE_setup_and_overview.md

 For this dataset, raw sequence reads were obtained from the [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra/?term=SRP029367).
 These reads were then processed using the RNA-seq workflow as detailed in the [pre-reading](01a_RNAseq_processing_workflow.md) for this workshop.
 All steps were performed on the command line (Linux/Unix), including a thorough quality control assessment.
 If you are interested, we have the **MultiQC html report for this dataset [linked here]()** for you to peruse.

-The directories of output from the mapping/quantification (Salmon) is the data that we will be using.
+The directories of output from the mapping/quantification step of the workflow (Salmon) is the data that we will be using.
 These transcript abundance estimates, often referred to as **'pseudocounts', will be the starting point for our differential gene expression analysis**.